Job Function: Washington DC

 - Ensure appropriate implementation of field office policies and handbooks and provide guidance on the interpretation and application of policies and requirements.

-- Establish and maintain a network of potential international training resources, volunteers, and field representatives and engage/select those appropriate to meet to meet specific needs.
+- Establish and maintain a network of potential international training resources, volunteers, and field representatives and engage/select those appropriate to meet specific needs.

 - Adhere to NDI's organizational values, standards of conduct, policies and processes, and any other established expectations for NDI employees, including those related to performance, i.e. goals and position description accountabilities/responsibilities such as those presented herein.